 Inter leaving/inter column paper nominal thickness Cz.
-As for the Inter leaving/inter column paper for the acetal enamelled continuously transposed conductor, it is recommended to use the nominal thickness 0.10 mm Special paper for cellulosic papers for electrical purposes insulation paper (press paper or kraft paper).
+As for the inter leaving/inter column paper for the acetal enamelled continuously transposed conductor, it is recommended to use the nominal thickness 0.10 mm special paper for cellulosic papers for electrical purposes insulation paper (press paper or kraft paper).

 As for the Inter leaving/inter column paper for the 180 class polyester imide enamelled continuously transposed conductor and the 200 class polyester imide/polyamide imide composite enamelled continuously transposed conductor, it is recommended to use the nominal thickness 0.05 mm aromatic polyamide paper.
-It may also use the Inter leaving/inter column paper of other types and thicknesses as negotiated by the CTC Manufacturer and the purchaser.
+It may also use the inter leaving/inter column paper of other types and thicknesses as negotiated by the CTC manufacturer and the purchaser.

 4.3.4 Inter Leaving/Inter Column Paper Width Ck

-The Inter leaving/inter column paper width Ck is calculated using the below equation, taking the even integer value downwards and with the deviation of - 1 mm.
+The inter leaving/inter column paper width Ck is calculated using the below equation, taking the even integer value downwards and with the deviation of - 1 mm.

 Ck = ½(n-3) A